Mark Pulliam: Lawyer, Writer, and Activist

 53:43.46 – Brian David Crane

-You know? yeah and it’s and and it’s a neocon philosophy of we’re going to serve as the world’s police force and also this good versus bad, very simplistic Putin Bad zelensky good Putin Aggressor Ukraine is defenseless and seemingly, yeah, just doesn’t have.
+Yeah and it’s a Neocon philosophy of we’re going to serve as the world’s police force and also this good versus bad, very simplistic Putin Bad – Zelensky good, Putin Aggressor – Ukraine is defenseless, and seemingly, just doesn’t have.
 There’s no culpability on the part of the Ukrainian leadership.
-It’s as if, historically speaking, Russia has always wanted a warm water port.
+Historically speaking, Russia has always wanted a warm water port.

 54:12.44 – Mark Pulliam